-- Develop, maintain, and exercise disaster plans. - Train all appropriate personnel for disaster operations. - Develop and maintain procedures and protocols for reducing facility patient population for events that may require evacuation and for continuing medical care for those patients that cannot be evacuated. - Initiate in-house disaster plans, calling in off-duty personnel, and determining if additional outside medical resources are needed.
+- Develop, maintain, and exercise disaster plans. - Encourage collaborative measures, agreements and/or Memorandum of Understandings (MOUs) with other healthcare providers ie: The Healthcare Mutual Aid Plan (HMAP), Washington Region 1 Memorandum of Understanding - Train all appropriate personnel for disaster operations. - Develop and maintain procedures and protocols for reducing facility patient population for events that may require evacuation and for continuing medical care for those patients that cannot be evacuated. - Initiate in-house disaster plans, calling in off-duty personnel, and determining if additional outside medical resources are needed.